 - The ability to follow directions and show pride in portfolio presentation.

-- 4 (four) works submitted from ART 2300C Drawing Fundamentals 1 (or approved equivalent course) showing measure and proportion, structure, line quality - contour/gesture, volume, 1 & 2 point perspective, and value.
+- 4 (four) works from ART 2300C Drawing Fundamentals 1 (or approved equivalent course) showing measure and proportion, structure, line quality - contour/gesture, volume, 1 & 2 point perspective, and value.

-- 4 (four) works submitted from ART 2301C Drawing Fundamentals 2 (or approved equivalent course) showing line quality - contour/gesture, measure and proportion, structure, volume, 1 & 2 point perspective, and figure (life drawing).
+- 4 (four) works from ART 2301C Drawing Fundamentals 2 (or approved equivalent course) showing line quality - contour/gesture, measure and proportion, structure, volume, 1 & 2 point perspective, and figure (life drawing).

-- 3 (three) works submitted from ART 2201C Design Fundamentals 2D (or approved equivalent course): 2 (two) black and white and 1 (one) color projects showing the elements & principles of design: Line, Shape, Value, Texture, Space, Color/Color Theory, Balance, Contrast, Dominance, Harmony, Proportion, Repetition, Scale, Unity, and Variety.
+- 3 (three) works from ART 2201C Design Fundamentals 2D (or approved equivalent course): 2 (two) black and white and 1 (one) color projects showing the elements & principles of design: Line, Shape, Value, Texture, Space, Color/Color Theory, Balance, Contrast, Dominance, Harmony, Proportion, Repetition, Scale, Unity, and Variety.

-- 3 (three) works submitted from ART 2203C Design Fundamentals 3D (or approved equivalent course) showing the elements & principles of design: Line, Form, Light, Texture, Space, Color/Color Theory, Time/Movement, Balance, Contrast, Dominance, Harmony, Proportion, Repetition, Scale, Unity, and Variety.
+- 3 (three) works from ART 2203C Design Fundamentals 3D (or approved equivalent course) showing the elements & principles of design: Line, Form, Light, Texture, Space, Color/Color Theory, Time/Movement, Balance, Contrast, Dominance, Harmony, Proportion, Repetition, Scale, Unity, and Variety.
 Note: One of your three projects must illustrate the use of color theory.

 When should I submit my portfolio?

 The Sophomore Portfolio is an online-only submission process and works should be submitted when the submission link posted below opens.

 Spring 2015: Opens on Friday, February 13, 2015, and closes on Friday, February 27, 2015 at 5:00 pm.

 When will I hear back about my portfolio?